Hashingi/KEENHash/README.md

 └── script  # The directory contains the script for evaluating the similarity between binaries
 ```

+**Note:** We also provide the long version of the KEENHash paper.

 ## Environment
-You can use the following command of conda to install required packages and activate the environment:
+You can use the following command of conda to install the required packages and activate the environment:

 ```
 conda env create -f environment.yaml